dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/auto-exposures.md

 Auto-exposures helps users understand how their models are used in downstream analytics tools to inform investments and reduce incidents — ultimately building trust and confidence in data products.
 It imports and auto-generates exposures based on Tableau dashboards, with user-defined curation.

-For more info on how to set up auto-exposures, prerequisites, and more &mdash; refer to [configure auto-exposures in Tableau and dbt Cloud](/docs/cloud-integrations/configure-auto-exposures).
+For more information on how to set up auto-exposures, prerequisites, and more &mdash; refer to [configure auto-exposures in Tableau and dbt Cloud](/docs/cloud-integrations/configure-auto-exposures).

 import ViewExposures from '/snippets/_auto-exposures-view.md';